wptrainingteam/learn-wp-content/developer-learning-pathway/09-developing-for-wordpress-securely/01-securely-developing-plugins-and-themes.md

 }
 ```

-To read more about the various ways to validate data in your WordPress plugin, check out the section on [Validating Data](https://developer.wordpress.org/apis/security/data-validation/) in the WordPress Developer Documentation.
+To read more about the various ways to validate data, check out the section on [Validating Data](https://developer.wordpress.org/apis/security/data-validation/) in the WordPress Developer Documentation.

 ## Escaping outputs

 Another aspect of security is to ensure that any information you output to the browser is safe, including any text, HTML or JavaScript code, or data from the database.

 Even if your code is not responsible for the source of the data being displayed, it is responsible for displaying it safely.

 In this example, the code fetches the form submissions from the database, and then loops through the submissions and outputs the submission data in an admin screen in the WordPress dashboard: